Deutsche Bank included in Euribor raids - source

-FRANKFURT Deutsche Bank's London offices were among those raided as part of a European Commission probe into financial derivative products linked to Euribor, a person familiar with the matter said on Wednesday.
+FRANKFURT Oct 19 Deutsche Bank's (DBKGn.DE) London offices were among those raided as part of a European Commission probe into financial derivative products linked to Euribor, a person familiar with the matter said on Wednesday.

 Deutsche Bank declined to comment.